The Taliban is retaking Afghanistan. Here’s how the Islamist group rebuilt and what it wants.

 The Taliban gets its funding from a variety of sources.
 Some money comes from the opium trade and drug dealing, or other crimes such as smuggling.
 The group taxes and extorts farms and other businesses.
 Militants are sometimes involved in kidnapping for ransom.

-The group also gets donations from a wide array of benefactors who support its cause or view it as an useful asset, experts said.
+The group also gets donations from a wide array of benefactors who support its cause or view it as a useful asset, experts said.

 “It’s not really the case that they need a whole lot of money to operate,” Bokhari said.
 “They don’t live in big houses.
 They don’t wear fancy clothes.
 The biggest expense is salary and weapons and training.”